Mayank00111/SQL_Case_Study_Famous_Paintings/README.md

 #work.csv

 #tfq_paintings.iypnb is python file which is used in this project to import the data directly with the help of jupyter notebook.

 #Data can be imported through other ways but it is imported through python because is it is layman way to export the data with connection made.

+#tfq_paintings.sql is an .sql where detailed anlysis is done and question solved throughly.